The linear CS/WZW bulk/boundary system in AQFT: Dimensional reduction to the base manifold

 \section{Dimensional reduction to the base manifold}

 As a consequence of the weak variant of the time-slice axiom \eqref{eqn:timeslice} in terms of \textit{quasi-isomorphisms}, which is sometimes called the homotopy time-slice axiom, it is difficult to analyze the AQFT $\AAA_\pm$ constructed in Corollary \ref{cor:AQFTbulk} directly.
 The goal of this section is to replace $\mathfrak{A}_\pm$ by a weakly equivalent model $\mathfrak{B}_\pm$ living on the base space of the quotient map $\widehat{\pi}_\pm : M\to M/\!\sim_\pm =:B_\pm$ associated with the proper $\bbR$-action $\widehat{\Theta}_\pm : \bbR\times M\to M$.
-This base space $B_\pm$ is an oriented, smooth $2$-manifold, see Corollaries \ref{cor:proper_flow_gives_principal_bundle} and \ref{cor:principal_R-bundles:total_base_orientations}, so this replacement constitutes a dimensional reduction from the $3$-dimensional manifold $M$ to the $2$-dimensional manifold $B_\pm$. \sk
+This base space $B_\pm$ is an oriented, smooth $2$-manifold, see Corollaries \ref{cor:proper_flow_gives_principal_bundle} and \ref{cor:principal_R-bundles:total_base_orientations}, so one achieves a dimensional reduction from the $3$-dimensional manifold $M$ to the $2$-dimensional manifold $B_\pm$.
+Note that the base manifold $B_\pm:=M/\!\sim_\pm$ has a non-empty boundary $\partial B_\pm = \partial M/\!\sim_\pm$ since $\partial M$ is a $\widehat{\Theta}_\pm$-invariant subspace of $M$ as per \eqref{eqn:G-bulk-boundary-compatibility}.
+Hence, our dimensional reduction allows us to analyze boundary features of our bulk/boundary system by working in a simpler but equivalent $2$-dimensional setup. \sk

-It is important to stress that this dimensional reduction is \textit{not} to the boundary $\partial M$ of $M$.
-The base manifold $B_\pm:=M/\!\sim_\pm$ has a non-empty boundary $\partial B_\pm = \partial M/\!\sim_\pm$ since $\partial M$ is a $\widehat{\Theta}_\pm$-invariant subspace of $M$ as per \eqref{eqn:G-bulk-boundary-compatibility}.
-Consequently, we can analyze boundary features of our bulk/boundary system by working in a simpler but equivalent $2$-dimensional setup. \sk
+It is important to stress that this dimensional reduction is \textit{not} to the boundary $\partial M$ of $M$, and is therefore not itself exhibiting a CS/WZW correspondence.
+(The latter will be studied in Section \ref{sec:analysis} below.)
+The present dimensional reduction should be compared to the description of chiral CFTs by conformal nets.
+In that case, a chiral conformal theory on a $2$-dimensional spacetime (say Minkowski $\mathbb{R}^{1+1}$ or an appropriate compactification thereof) is equivalently described by data on a $1$-dimensional light ray in that spacetime.
+This is possible because the fields in a chiral theory are independent of the position along the transverse light ray.
+The analogous independence exploited by our dimensional reduction is exactly that expressed by the time-slice axiom \eqref{eqn:timeslice}. \sk

 To construct this dimensionally reduced model, we begin by replacing $\mathfrak{A}_\pm$ by a weakly equivalent model that satisfies the time-slice axiom strictly in terms of \textit{isomorphisms}.
 The relevant mathematical framework for such strictification constructions has been developed in \cite{BCStimeslice}, in the context of model category theory.